colinjlacy/bookinfo-docker-compose/README.md

 During the first [meeting of the minds](https://docs.google.com/document/d/1oz_1K1l-VuLuy-JPOh7oWrDqPzoImpYH5racSMJ5Br0/edit) at KubeCon Atlanta, we talked about proving out this concept on something like Istio's Bookinfo or the [GCP Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) in order to demonstrate (and understand the challenges of) scalability.

 In keeping with the the crawl/walk/run mantra, I'm first proving this out on a lima VM running on my Mac, listening to traffic between running containers.
 Future iterations will likely result some DaemonSets and will be able to profile on Kubernetes.
-But until this project learns to crawl we have to keep our expectations somewhat close to the ground.

 ## Architecture